There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 This can include credit cards, auto loans/leases, student loans, and so forth.
 Generally, it’s advised to have at least three of these types of tradelines open and active, with a minimum two-year payment history on each.

 That’s assuming you’ve been making on-time payments during that entire period.
+Definitely make sure you’ve got no missed payments!

 Note: You don’t need to carry a balance to benefit from these accounts, despite what you might have heard or read.
 Simply having the accounts open and in good standing is enough.

 In fact, if your balances are paid off in full each month, you should have more purchasing power for your eventual mortgage loan.
+And there’s no need to pay interest to boost your scores.

 I’ve already written about credit scores and mortgages, so review that page to learn more if you have additional questions in that department.